Alurith/django-cookiecutter/README.md

 Done!

 ## Update Philosophy
-TBD
+The stability of this stack is the main focus, so we will do any upgrade only in case of vulnerabilities or if some package has some interesting new features.
+The main branch will always host the latest version.
+Also, each version will have its tag and changelog.

 ## Issues & Pull Request
-Please describe your issue as clear as possible, so I can replicate the problem.
+Please describe your issue as clear as possible, so I can replicate the issue.
 Also, if you already worked on a fix you can submit a pull request.